6 Tips for Setting a Smart Promotional Products Budget

-From large corporations to small startups, every business owner wants to squeeze more value from their promotional campaigns.
+From large corporations to small startups, every business wants to squeeze more value from their promotional campaigns.
 Here are a few tips to help maximize your budget.

 You want to give your audience unique promotional items that will make your brand memorable.
 Unfortunately, this can quickly become costly, depending on the size of your audience.

 Save the branded premium products for special clients or associates, and choose something more affordable for larger crowds.
-There are plenty of affordable yet useful gifts that will make an impact with your audience, such as USB drives, drinkware and pens.
+There are plenty of affordable yet useful gifts that will make an impact with your audience, such as cybersecurity giveaways, custom drinkware and branded pens.

-Things change quickly in the marketing world.
+Things change quickly in the marketing world (reference 2020!).
 If you’re not willing to be flexible with your spending, you could miss out on opportunities to grow your business.

 For instance, maybe one of your promotional campaigns is doing extremely well, but you’ve run through the allocated budget.
 Try to find additional resources to boost your sales and achieve a better ROI.

-You pay for a spot at an upcoming tradeshow only to hand out the same boring promotional products as everyone else.
-Bad news: those items aren’t doing your budget any favors.
+You pay for a spot at an upcoming tradeshow or event only to hand out the same boring promotional giveaways as everyone else.
+Bad news: those promos aren’t doing your budget any favors.

 If you want your messaging to sink in, your promotions need to stand apart from the crowd.
 Send out creative marketing messages and make your brand memorable by choosing promo products that trigger an emotional response.

 Not all promotional branding companies are created equal.
-Some lack quality products, while others have a habit of missing their client’s event date.
+Some lack quality products, while others miss important details.

-Take it from an industry leader and choose a promotional branding company that you trust.
-The right company is one that will consider the logistics of your event and try to save you both time and money or at least be upfront and tell you what could impact your shipments.
-PROMOrx is proud to say that we’ve never missed a client’s event date in our 20 years in this industry.
+Take it from an industry leader (that's PROMOrx) and choose a promotional branding company that is a true partner.
+The right company is one that will have the tough conversations -- sharing industry expertise on best category options, or considering the logistics of your event to save you both time and money.

 Your budget isn’t set in stone.
 You can — and should — move your money around depending on what is and isn’t working with your strategies.